sebfried/drive/README.md

 ## Overview

-This project was created as a weekend experiment, primarily to explore development workflows using [Taskmaster](https://github.com/eyaltoledano/task-master-ai) for managing tasks within an AI-assisted coding environment (Cursor).
+This project was created as a weekend experiment, primarily to explore development workflows using [Task Master](https://github.com/eyaltoledano/claude-task-master) for managing tasks within an AI-assisted coding environment (Cursor).

 The game itself is a basic endless runner where the player dodges oncoming and same-direction traffic.